 (1969) Minolta thought of the Hi-Matic 11 as an updated, and improved version of the Hi-Matic 9.
 In fact, it is just a more automatic version of the Hi-Matic 9.
 It has the same body as the Hi-Matic 9 and the same 45mm (f1.7-22) lens with almost the same shutter speeds -- 1/8 to 1/500, plus B. What's different is that the manual mode is removed -- even for flash mode.
 The aperture ring is removed, so you can't even set the f-stop in flash mode.
 The camera uses a GN lens instead.
 And instead of manual mode, the camera added shutter-preferred exposure mode.
 It is engraved ‘Super 3 Circuit,’ which refers to the triple exposure modes: shutter-priority automatic, flash guide number automatic, and programmed automatic.
 Parallax-correcting viewfinder with super-imposed rangefinder.
 The selected exposure mode is seen in the viewfinder by means of a tiny mirror reflecting off of the exposure mode control ring.
 One other change was the dropping of the EV numbers in the viewfinder.
 The readout in the viewfinder now shows the f-stop, but this is just the setting that the camera will make, as they cannot be set manually.
 Takes a 625 battery.
 Hot shoe, cable release connection and tripod socket.
 55mm filter thread.

 (1969) This camera has a new, small body -- hence the designation "C" for "compact.
 In order to make the camera smaller something had to go.
 First, the lens has a shorter focal length and has a smaller maximum aperture -- 40mm (f2.7-16) lens.
-Second, Minolta made it a collapsible lens for extra compactness.
-To save more space, the rangefinder was dropped.
-The lens has a simple three click-stop, zone focus using distance icons on the lens which reflect into the viewfinder.
+Second, Minolta made it a collapsible lens for extra compactness (when not being used, anyway).
+To save even more space, the rangefinder was dropped.
+The lens has a simple three click-stop, zone focus lens using distance icons on the lens which reflect into the lower corner of the viewfinder.
 The shutter was made smaller by having only two shutter speeds (1/30 and 1/250) which are selected by weather icons.
-The camera uses shutter-preferred auto-exposure only -- no manual mode -- with a needle & f-stop display in the viewfinder.
+The camera uses shutter-preferred auto-exposure only -- no manual mode -- with a needle & f-stop display in the viewfinder -- but some manual operation can be performed by using the "FLASH" mode.
 The camera kept the "Easy-Flash" guide number (GN) system of its predecessor.
+When using a flash (or not), the shutter is set to 1/30 and you dial in the Guide Number -- essentially selecting the f-stop.
 The body and frame are largely plastic with a metal top cover.
 The Hi-Matic C is very small and light, and despite it's shortcomings it has a hot shoe, cable release connection, PC contact, and tripod socket.
 Film speeds of ISO 25 - 400.
 Takes a 675 battery for the behind-the-filter CDS meter (EV 7.9 - 17).
 49mm filter thread.

 (1969) This is basically a Hi-Matic C without the collapsible lens.
 40mm (f2.7-22) lens.
 Scale focusing to three feet, but without a viewfinder readout of the distance.
 A CDS meter provides shutter-preferred, auto-exposure -- with an aperture readout in the viewfinder.
 The two shutter speeds (1/30 and 1/250) are selected by two weather icons, and the camera then sets the f-stop from f2.7 to f22.
 Film speeds from ISO 25 - 400.
 Takes a 675 battery.
 49mm filter thread.
 Hot shoe, cable release connection and tripod socket.
 The camera kept the "Easy-Flash" guide number (GN) system of its predecessor.
 The camera is surprisingly light due to the high percentage of plastic parts.